knewplay/book-programming-essential/programming-fundamentals/chapter8.md

 ## Strategies for Identifying Errors

-Next, we'll explore strategies for identifying errors in pseudocode.
-This includes reading the code carefully, understanding the intended outcome, and breaking down the logic step by step to pinpoint where things might be going wrong.
+Next, we'll explore strategies for identifying errors in your code.

 Spotting errors in your code doesn't have to be overwhelming.
 With a few smart strategies, you can make the process more systematic and manageable.
 Here's how: